Roots Canal in Cleveland, Ohio

 A root canal is a long-term treatment in which your doctor will repair and save a tooth.
 Millions of teeth are saved each year using this treatment, so do not feel alone if your dentist advises this treatment to be applied.

 A root canal is necessary when the pulp of your teeth, the soft tissue inside your teeth containing blood vessels, nerves, and connective tissue, becomes either inflamed or diseased.
 A root canal is a common treatment used in order to prevent the tooth from being removed completely.

 The most common reasons for having this procedure done are if the patient has any of the following pulp infections: 1) deep cavity, 2) a cracked tooth (even if it not visible to the naked eye), and 3) repeated treatment.

 The doctors at Cleveland Dental Institute are ready to start your customized treatment!
 Do you think you need a root canal?
-Call 216.368.7238 or create your appointment online.
+Call or create your appointment online at one of our two locations near you, on Shaker Blvd. and our newest location on Lee Rd. in the Lee-Harvard Plaza at the former Metro Health Center.
 Find out more about a root canal or watch the video below.